-It's easy to forget about basic maintenance duties in today's busy household unless they're planned into your calendar.
+It's easy to forget about essential maintenance duties in today's busy household if they're planned into your calendar.
 Otherwise, you can forget to replace a refrigerator water filter until it's far past its expiration date.
-This is one chore, however, that you should not overlook.
+This is one chore, however, that you should pay attention to.
+Also, read 5 Mistakes To Avoid When Purchasing Refrigerator Water Filters

-You may be asking when you should replace your refrigerator water filter if you haven't done so in a few months, a year, or several years.
-Perhaps your water tastes OK, and you're debating whether or not you need to change your fridge filter.
+You may be asking when you should replace your refrigerator water filter if you last did so in a few months, a year, or several years.
+Your water tastes OK, and you're debating whether or not you need to change your fridge filter.
 Just because your water tastes good doesn't imply it's actually good.
-Many contaminants have no flavour.
+Many contaminants have no flavor.
 Many brands like Kenmore make good water filters, which require less maintenance and are easy to replace.

 How often should I replace the water filter in my refrigerator?

 Have you ever wondered, "How frequently should I replace the water filter in my refrigerator?"
 You're not the only one who feels this way!
-It's easy to forget that your refrigerator's filter is responsible for providing an unlimited supply of fresh, clean water.
+It's easy to forget that your refrigerator's filter provides unlimited fresh, clean water.
 Your health depends on having access to clean water.
-On its route to your pipes, the water provided to your house picks up heavy minerals, germs, and other impurities.
-When you use your refrigerator's water dispenser, the filter's purpose is to remove all of the impurities.
+On its route to your pipes, the water supplied to your house picks up heavy minerals, germs, and other impurities.
+When you use your refrigerator's water dispenser, the filter aims to remove all impurities.

-Refrigerator water filters should be changed at least once every six months, according to manufacturers.
-However, there are a number of factors that influence how often water filters should be replaced.
-How soon your water filter fills depends on water hardness, water quality, or how often you use the water dispenser and ice maker.
-If you’re unsure about its quality, you may use test strips to check what toxins are present in your household water supply.
+According to manufacturers, refrigerator water filters should be changed at least once every six months.
+However, several factors influence how often water filters should be replaced.
+How soon your water filter fills depends on water hardness, water quality, or how usually you use the water dispenser and ice maker.
+If you are unsure about its quality, you may use test strips to check what toxins are in your household water supply.

 How does a water filter in a refrigerator work?

-Most refrigerator filters use a mix of sediment and carbon filters to eliminate unpleasant tastes and odours.
-A carbon block core is encased in a material like polypropylene in refrigerator filters.
-To remove dirt and suspended materials, water runs mechanically through the outer material.
+Most refrigerator filters use a mix of sediment and carbon filters to eliminate unpleasant tastes and odors.
+In refrigerator filters, a carbon block core is encased in a material like polypropylene.
+Water runs mechanically through the outer material to remove dirt and suspended materials.
 Other undesirable particles stick to the carbon block's surface.

 Adsorption is the mechanism by which contaminants in water cling to the carbon in a refrigerator filter.
 They don't absorb into the carbon's surface (absorption) but rather stick to a place inside the massive surface area of carbon (adsorption).